 Public Record Office Victoria also has a reading room at the Ballarat Archives Centre.
-You can’t view material that is held in North Melbourne there but you can access the Koorie Index of Names along with other computer indexes, such as the Births, Deaths and Marriages indexes, as well as the online catalogue.
+You can’t view material that is held in North Melbourne there but you can access some computer indexes such as the Births, Deaths and Marriages indexes, as well as the online catalogue.
 The staff there can assist you to get started with your research, or put you in contact with the Koorie Reference Service.

 If you’d like some help at any point you can get in touch with the Koorie Reference Service at firstname.lastname@example.org.

 Planning your visit:

 - order the records you want to view or contact the email@example.com for assistance

 - bring a USB stick (to use the digital cameras)

 - check what you can and can't bring into the reading room